kartheikiyer/chaotic_neural/README.md

 ***

+If you have any ideas for further applications for this, or ways it which we can extend the project, you can comment on the following Google [Doc].(https://docs.google.com/document/d/1wDwFwKyPIz0thDSdMWzKbnvDvQQBXIO6x2-CBcMeKpM/edit?usp=sharing).
+If you are interested in contributing, please email me at kartheik.iyer@dunlap.utoronto.ca

+***

 This project was started during the hack session for .Astronomy 11 held at Toronto.
 See the full collection of present and past hacks at [the hacks collector](https://github.com/dotastro/hacks-collector).